gullerya/data-tier/tutorial.md

 - global selector to change localization settings of the page
 - user selector from a given users list
 - simple user editor

-The idea is to see the binding a set of data definitions (languages, users, selected user) and the corresponding UI elements vizualizing it.
+Users content and localization part are not related to each other, it's just two independent use-cases exemplified here.

+## HTML

 In the HTML part below there are various `data-tie-...` attributes which are the declarative part of the tying process between the view and the model.
-Variations of the `data-tie-...` attributes are, in essence, the __rules__ which prescribe how the model will be vizualized.
-There is a set of [__predefined rules__](rules-reference.md) which are maintained by the author of the library, but even more important is the fact that there is an API to add a custom __rules__ 'on the fly' (even in the later phase of application lifecycle).

-__Rule__ notation `data-tie-text="currentUser.address.street"` says: bind the content of the `currentUser` tie (see below) in the path `address.street` to this element using a logic of `tieText` rule.
-This specific rule simple pastes the content into the `textContent` property of the element.

-## HTML
 ```html
 <script src="../../dist/data-tier.js"></script>
 <div id="title-bar">